-Dismissal: Dismissal begins at 2:20 p.m.
+Dismissal begins at 2:20 p.m.
 Students not picked up by 2:40 p.m. will be placed in the After School Program and the drop-in fee will be charged.
 This will be done for your child's safety as staff members are extremely busy after school and supervision is not available.
+Students picked up prior to 2:20 p.m. will be counted as an early dismissal and their attendance will reflect each instance.
+Please note that students requiring an early dismissal must be checked out of school prior to 2:00.
+All students must be picked up by 2:40 as there is no supervision for students beyond this time.
+If students remain beyond 2:40, they are taken to the After School Program (ASP) and a fee is charged to parents/guardians.